 The ARC receives applications from many scholarly fields.
 Occasionally you will be asked to assess an application that does not appear to correspond closely with your area of expertise.
 As a General Assessor, your views are valuable as they are being sought on the entire application, drawing on your expert knowledge as a researcher.
-If you are concerned about a particular application's research area and your ability to provide a robust assessment, please contact the ARC via ARC-College@arc.gov.au <a href="mailto:before-perception-per
+If you are concerned about a particular application's research area and your ability to provide a robust assessment, please contact the ARC via ARC-College@arc.gov.au before rejecting the assignment.